Regional Response Framework

 Airlink’s Regional Response Framework is designed to inform a timely response to humanitarian crises and provide relief to communities in crisis.
 The Framework breaks the globe into six regions – Asia-Pacific, Europe, Latin America and Caribbean, Middle East and North Africa, North America, and Sub-Saharan Africa.
 Six corresponding plans serve as a resource for Airlink as well as its aviation and NGO partners to inform and act quickly.

-Through consistent engagement during nonprofit periods, the regional plans build a common undestanding of the coordination and aid delivery resources available, fostering more planned and predictable service to NGOs, aviation partners, and people in need.
+Through consistent engagement during nonprofit periods, the regional plans build a common understanding of the coordination and aid delivery resources available, fostering more planned and predictable service to NGOs, aviation partners, and people in need.

 Each plan works to identify...